AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

 After the records have been added from the datasets to Customer Journey Analytics, you can create a data view to define which components of the data you want to report on.

 A data view is a container specific to Customer Journey Analytics that lets you determine how to interpret data from a connection.
-You can configure standard and schema fields, from any of the datasets that you have defined in your connection, as components (dimensions, metrics) in Analysis Workspace.
+You can configure standard and schema fields from any of the datasets that you have defined in your Connection as components (dimensions, metrics) in Analysis Workspace.

 A data view in Customer Journey Analytics offers enormous flexibility in properly setting up and defining the data from your connection.
 In this tutorial, you use only the functionality that is required for your reporting and analysis.
 See [Data views](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-dataviews/data-views) for more information.